alchemy-swift/alchemy/Docs/8_DiggingDeeper.md

 http://localhost:8888/css/style.css
 http://localhost:8888/js/app.js
 http://localhost:8888/images/puppy.png
-http://localhost:8888/ (will route to index.html)
+http://localhost:8888/ (by default, will return any `index.html` file)
 ```

 **Note**: The given directory is relative to your server's working directory.
 If you are using Xcode, be sure to set a custom working directory to your project where the static file directory is.